george-visconti/nba/README.md

   - Created a class to organize the player data
   - Created a simple flask application to use the NBA API to get the stat leaders of the 5 major categories
   - The flask app writes the leaders to an endpoint in json format
-  - Deployed the flask application (view the endpoint here: https://nba-stat-leaders-endpoint.herokuapp.com )
+  - Deployed the flask application using Heroku (view the endpoint here: https://nba-stat-leaders-endpoint.herokuapp.com )
+  - Create the react app
+  - Collected player and logo photos

 To Do's:
-  - Create the react app
   - Fetch the data
   - Display the data
   - Deploy the react app